Problematy/goodmap/docs/plugins.rst

 =======

-Goodmap supports platzky plugins — standalone Python packages that extend functionality via shortcodes, custom location field renderers, and module federation frontend components.
+Goodmap supports platzky plugins — standalone Python packages that extend functionality via shortcodes and module federation frontend components.
+Plugins are written against platzky's shortcode system and are not aware of locations; Goodmap maps shortcode names to location field renderers automatically.

 Overview
 --------